The Last Days of Jesus

-The Last Days Of Jesus is a Slovak rock band.
-They formed in Bratislava in May 1992 to combine the spirit of old school deathrock with new musical sounds and patterns.
+The Last Days of Jesus is a Slovak rock band.
+Formed in Bratislava in May 1992, the band combines the spirit of old school deathrock with new musical sounds and patterns.
 The name originates from a headline band member MaryO read in an American newspaper.

 History

 MaryO formed the band with Vajco on drums and Sulo, an organist.
 They then collected Feššy and Andrea, an early bass player.
 During 1994 this line-up recorded their first demotape and played several shows around Slovakia culminating in a support slot for Das Ich and Faith and the Muse.
 They continued to tour throughout 1995 including Germany with Marquee Moon and Forthcoming Fire and completed another demo tape, gaining considerable interest within the European goth scene.
 A few lineup changes have occurred since then and apart from bringing in a session bass player for their studio albums their current lineup continues to record and play live.